Dreamer007VS/Certificate-Generation-Verification-System/README.md

 | Tools Used    | SendGrid API, DataTables, Tawk.to chat |

 ---
-# 🎓 Certificate Generation & Verification System - Screenshots Gallery
+# 🎓 Certificate Generation & Verification System - Screenshots

-## 📋 System Overview
+## 📋 Overview
 A comprehensive Certificate Generation and Verification System that provides secure certificate creation, distribution, and verification capabilities with multiple user roles and administrative controls.

 ---